tomicooler/garagealarm/README.md

 Build the project with Android Studio.

-Developing workflow tips with a Raspberry Pi 3B
+Developer workflow tips with a Raspberry Pi 3B

 ```
 ssh pi@RASPBERRY_IP